GeorgeWebDevCy/giolou-map/readme.txt

 * Offline map tile caching via service worker.
 * Visitors may upload photos or videos on the front end; admins can approve or delete each submission before publishing.
 * Upload forms automatically appear in map popups and inside each location post.
-* Example locations from `data/locations.json` are imported when none exist.
+* Example locations from `data/nature-path-1.json` and `data/nature-path-2.json` are imported when none exist.
 * Automatic update checks from GitHub.
 * Ready for translation and WPML compatible.